-To celebrate London Tech week, Avamore is back looking at all things PropTech over the coming weeks.
+To celebrate London Tech week, Avamore is looking at all things PropTech over the coming weeks.
 Last year, we learnt about magicplan, a handy tool which allows users to automatically measure, draw and publish an interactive floor plan, just by taking pictures via an app.

 We are checking back in with magicplan this year to see how the app has advanced since we last spoke to the team and to see how far PropTech has evolved in just 12 months.

 magicplan 8: More transparency and efficiency by combining AR and AI: Scan rooms in 3D and plan your projects based on data

 magicplan 8 (iOS only) now combines the power of Augmented Reality (AR) with Artificial Intelligence (AI) to enable users to scan rooms in 3D.
 Once a room is scanned, magicplan automatically detects and captures windows and doors – adding these dimensions to the digital floor plan.

 The mapping of three-dimensional spaces is placed into the hands of property developers worldwide.
 By transforming built space into data, magicplan enables new planning opportunities in uncertain times.

 magicplan pursued one goal right from the beginning: facilitate and automate the planning and realization of projects around the house by capturing data from existing built space.
 Since the launch in 2011, mobile devices could be utilized for the creation of digital, two-dimensional floor plans and data capturing with AR. magicplan 8 has now entered the third dimension.